Noaaan/MythicMetals/PATCHNOTES.md

 * Copper Ingots/Blocks, which have been replaced by vanilla variants
 * Tin equipment
 * Starrite gear, which has been replaced in favor of Star Platinum
-* Truesilver, which has been replaced in favor of Palladium
 * Quadrillum armour

 Even though this update removes ores I have written a datafixer which should replace all the missing ores with stones, making this version compatible with older worlds.

 ### !!!This is experimental, so **please make a backup before installing this update!!!**

-A lot of new ore variants have been added:
+A lot of changes have been made:
 * Added deepslate variants of Adamantite, Mythril, Orichalcum and Unobtainium.
 * Added a tuff and smooth basalt variant of Orichalcum.
 * Added a calcite variant of Kyber.
 Normal Kyber spawns rarely in the world, but it spawns in large veins in calcite (mainly from amethyst geodes).